 Step 1: Attracting Customers

-You’ll spend more time filtering out the inactives and uninterested people when you could be spending your valuable time creating offers, content and solutions that truly resonate with people at each stage of the buying process.
+You’ll spend more time filtering out the inactive and uninterested people, when you could be spending your valuable time creating offers, content and solutions that truly resonate with people at each stage of the buying process.

 To do that, it’s vital to know what your audience wants.